artecs-group/RVfpga-sim-addons/README.md

-# RVfpga: Additions and Updates
+# RVfpga: Teaching Experiences, Papers and Updates

 ## Teaching experiences
 This repository provides materials from a range of RVfpga-based teaching experiences, primarily conducted during the 2024-25 academic year.